The Big Chill (music festival): Cancellation

 Although there was speculation at the time that a smaller indoor event could see the festivals return in 2013, this was revealed not to be the case the following January when the organisers released a statement informing there were "no plans" for a return that year.

 In August 2013 it was again announced that there were "no plans" for a 2014 festival, leading to doubt that the event would return again.

 World record

-In 2009 Chris Boyle, the filmmaker for the independent film I Spit on Your Rave, collaborated with The Big Chill to break a Guinness World Record for "Most Amount of Zombies Captured on Camera".
+In 2009 Chris Boyle, the filmmaker for the independent film I Spit on Your Rave, collaborated with The Big Chill to break a Guinness World Record for most zombies captured on camera.
 4,206 people showed up for the event, breaking the record for any previous gatherings recorded by Guinness.
 The unreleased film is currently being re-developed as a potential six-part TV series for E4.